lukecav/awesome-wp-speed-up/README.md

 * [Freesoul Deactivate Plugins](https://wordpress.org/plugins/freesoul-deactivate-plugins/) -  Freesoul Deactivate Plugins allows you to disable specific plugins on specific pages.
 Useful to reach excellent performance and for support in problem-solving even when many plugins are active.
 * [Local Gravatars](https://wordpress.org/plugins/local-gravatars/) -  Locally host gravatars - for the privacy concious.
 * [Flying Fonts by WP Speed Matters](https://wordpress.org/plugins/flying-fonts/) -  Remove Google Fonts and Use System Fonts.
+* [AutoTweaks](https://wordpress.org/plugins/autotweaks/) -  AutoTweaks configures a series of default options to WordPress.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.